Methylcellulose eye drops

 - Different products may have different dosing instructions for CHILDREN on the package labeling.
 Follow the dosing instructions provided on the package labeling or by your doctor.
 If you are unsure of what dose to give a child, check with your doctor.

 - PREGNANCY and BREAST- FEEDING: If you become pregnant while taking methylcellulose eye drops, discuss with your doctor the benefits and risks of using methylcellulose eye drops during pregnancy.
-It is unknown if methylcellulose eye drops is excreted in breast milk.
+It is unknown if methylcellulose eye drops are excreted in breast milk.
 If you are or will be breast- feeding while you are using methylcellulose eye drops, check with your doctor or pharmacist to discuss the risks to your baby.

 Possible side effects of methylcellulose eye drops: